rlberry-py/rlberry/docs/basics/DeepRLTutorial/TutorialDeepRL.md

 ```{image} output_9_3.png
 :align: center
 ```
-Here, we can see that modifying the hyperparameters has accelerated learning...
+Here, we can see that modifying the hyperparameters has change the learning process (for the worse): it learns faster, but the final result is lower...

 <span>&#9728;</span> : For more information on plots and visualization, you can check [here (in construction)](visualization_page)